au-research/raido/api-svc/load-test/readme.md

 api-keys for the load test, for example:
 `-DGatlingRaidoServerConfig.apiKeyJwtSecret=$API_KEY_JWT_SECRETS`.

+The load-tests use this secret to prepare and sign a fake "boostrap" api-token for an app-user associated with the raido service-point with an OPERATOR role.

 The [PrepareServicePoints](/src/gatling/java/raido/loadtest/simulation/PrepareServicePoints.java)
 simulation uses the bootstrapped api-token to set-up the service-points and api-keys that the test will use.